Where can I get maps for the trail?

 The Pacific Crest Trail ends next to Boundary Monument 78 on the US/Canada border.
 The International Boundary Commission informs us that it was the 78th Boundary Monument from the Pacific along the line of the 49th Parallel.
 Many monuments have since been added in between the original monuments to increase visibility along the border.
 Most of the boundary work in the area was done between 1901 and 1905.

-A note about personal safety and trail angels
+A note about personal safety

 Trail angels exist up and down the PCT.
 They are self-appointed volunteers and are not affiliated with our organization or the U.S. Forest Service.
 Anyone can call themselves a trail angel and offer a ride or a bed.
 PCT hikers and riders should use caution and good judgment when coming in contact with new people.
+Read more on our page about safety, crime and wilderness travel.